defaultxr/xr-abstractions/README.md

 `input` - input accumulator

+`ispigot~` - graphical audio spigot (left inlet is for the audio, right inlet is to open or close the spigot)

+`ispigot` - graphical message spigot (left inlet is for the messages, right inlet is to open or close the spigot)

 `kbdm` - convert numbers from `key` into midi note numbers so you can use your keyboard to play notes.

+`keydrum` - use squares of the keyboard as drum pads.

 `keynum` - get numbers from the keyboard. if "h" is provided as the first argument, also allows hexadecimal numbers (a-f).